 Even more important, it is not necessarily sinful to love and be loved.
 It depends on what kind of love the brotherly love is, who loves, how, how much and often, when, and outer conditions too.
 Nyingma, the oldest school of Tibetan Buddhism, is known for its Vajrayana teachings; they include yab-yum, sexual union, ways of doing it, and outcomes of it.
 It is a tantra way, and known in Hinduism too.
 (WP, "Nyingma"; "Yam-yum")

 Jesus had no monks among his followers that we know of.
 Further, he said his ministry and teachings are for Jews alone (Matthew 15:24; 10:4-10; Vermes 2012).
+You should add: "- for ill and depraved ones among the Jews only" to that.
+He says so, and that healthy ones do not need him.
+Let it sink in.
+That is fit counsel.
 And to make one more thing clear: Christian monasticism arose in Egypt centuries after Jesus was born, and is no original fixture of Jesuanism.

-In about five years after 2000, about one third of all the monastics in the Self-Realization Fellowship (SRF) Church left.
+How mixed-up can a human get?
+In about five years after 2000, about one third of all the monastics in the Self-Realization Fellowship (SRF) Church left its premises.
 SRF professes to preach "Original Christianity as taught by Jesus Christ" (It is a bluff).
 SRF monastics who left, in part with signs of fear and mental troubles, contributed with tragic stories on the SRF Walrus, a former, online discussion forum.
 The monastics had been lorded over for years. [◦:SRF Walrus Backup site till into 2006] While the backup site lasts, we may get to a large part of raw material that was sampled and made use of in the latter half of essays in this collection, also called book.

 Beware of original bogus and plots